1. Where can I find information on visa application?

 Please bring a copy of flight booking to Russia or a copy of train ticket to China.
 And a copy of the return flight/train ticket is also required.

-23. I will have a tour in China for 60 days or more.
+26. I will have a tour in China.
 Is a hotel reservation for my first week in China enough?

 Please ask your invitor in China to write to you an invitation letter stating where (the address) and how long you will stay in China.